 Week 5: Leadership and Systems Thinking - Leadership Culture

 To achieve a leadership culture, the power of systems thinking needs to spread throughout the organization.
 Thinking in terms of systems gives people the ability to enable and support change where it is most needed.

-The face-to-face sessions are designed to take participants through practical exercises and case studies, enabling them to practice what they learnt in the online sessions and develop their leadership capacity.
+The virtual face-to-face workshop is designed to take participants through practical exercises and case studies, enabling them to practice what they learned in the first online component and develop their leadership capacity.